lansqe/lansqe/README.md

 ===========================================

-* 🌍  I'm based in Kazan
+* 🌍  I'm based in Moskow
 * ✉️  You can contact me at [prusarch@mail.ru](mailto:prusarch@mail.ru)
 * 🧠  I'm learning FastStream